dineshmetkari/myjsqlview/trunk/myjsqlview/test/MyJSQLViewTest_Readme.txt

 	d.
 Data Export CSV - Change the deliminter, date format and export CSV data both table & summary table.

 	e.
+Data Export PDF - Check that summary data may be exported in PDF format.
+	   Use the Preferences | Data Export | PDF to change various parameters like Font Size/Color, Title, etc.

+	f.
 Data Export SQL - Check the generic SQL export of table and summary table for the xxxxtypes database table.
 Insure this is done for one row of data and multiple rows of data.
 Use the Preferences Panel Edit | Preferences |
        SQL Format options to exercise INSERT/UPDATE, Singular/Plural/Explicit.
        Note: Manual gives information on the various databases support of these options.

-	f.
+	g.
 Data Import CSV - Verify data exported in 5.c. & 5.d. can be imported into same table.
 Change preferences import deliminter, date format as needed.
        Check both insert and update.

-	g.
+	h.
 Data Import SQL - Verify data exported in 5.e. can be imported into same table.

-	h.
+	i.
 Export Database and Database Scheme.
 Import both output files with MyJSQLView.
 As an alternate check, use each database's standard management tool to import the database and database scheme created to verify conformity.